We’ll discuss cleaning your house’s hot and cold water lines here. This guide’s tips will help you carry out routine maintenance.

 One of the questions often asked by homeowners having plumbing issues is whether sediment buildup in water lines can be avoided.
 While this is a good question, it’s not as easy.

-Although sedimentation in water is pretty common, innovations have been designed to reduce such occurrences.
-This includes filtration mechanisms like whole-house sediment filters.
+Although sedimentation in water is common, innovations have been designed to reduce it.
+These include filtration mechanisms like whole-house sediment filters.

 These built-in mesh systems trap water sediments, thus hindering them from flowing through your faucets.
 However, this only tackles the effect and not the cause.